denoland/deno-astro-adapter/README.md

 ## Contributing

-This package is maintained by Astro's Core team.
+This package is maintained by Deno team.
 You're welcome to submit an issue or PR!

 ## Changelog